 Keep Them In The Same Bag

-When traveling abroad, keeping all of your documents in the same bag is essential.
+When travelling abroad, keeping all of your documents in the same bag is essential.
 Preferably, these should be held with the luggage you travel with.
 You might also decide to use a secret compartment or zipped pocket to keep those documents away from all the others.
-Again, a waterproof folder that cannot be folded can be worthwhile, particularly in the flurry of items we usually acquire while traveling, such as refreshments and water bottles.
+Again, a waterproof folder that cannot be folded can be worthwhile, particularly in the flurry of items we usually acquire while travelling, such as refreshments and water bottles.

 With these tips, you will be sure to keep your travel documents in check.